 The First Step to Effective Critical Event Management: Mass Notification Systems

-While mass notification systems are often a first-choice for enterprises looking to improve their critical event management strategy, a stand-alone emergency solution, such as mass notification, is no longer enough to combat the growing threat landscape.
+While mass notification systems are often a first-choice for enterprises looking to improve their critical event management strategy, a stand-alone emergency solution is no longer enough to combat the growing threat landscape.
 In fact, many believe a critical event management (CEM) system is needed to create long-term operational resilience.

 What is a Critical Event Management System?